 While an LGD IS different than your basic lap dog, some things remain the same to work with.

 While you might want to love and cuddle your scared and lonely new puppy a lot, DO NOT do it.
 Now I’m not saying don’t touch or acknowledge puppy.
 I'm also not saying don't love on or cuddle them at all.
 I cuddle puppies every day they are here!
 What you don’t want is for you, the human, to become their only comfort zone.
 The safety net so to speak.
 You want the puppy to bond with the stock and the other working dogs you have.
 This isn’t going to take long, maybe around a week.
 It may take a little longer depending on your stock and/or if you have other working dogs.
 During this time feel free to acknowledge the puppy when he/she isn’t trying to get your attention.
 Pet the puppy.
 You don’t want the pup to forget about how great humans are of course!!
 Feel free to love on them, but don't reinforce fearful behavior.
 If you, the human, are the only source of comfort the puppy will automatically crave your presence and seek you out.
-This is NOT what you are going to want.
+This is NOT what you are going to want if this takes the pup away from the pastures/barnyard.
 Now I understand that stock (goats and sheep at least) can be pretty unforgiving of a new puppy or dog.
 For our stock it is helpful that we already have dogs.
-However the goats DO recognize the difference between individual dogs and with a new dog/puppy they are going to usually either flee in fear or put said pup in its place by knocking it around a little or posturing against it.
+However the goats DO recognize the difference between individual dogs and with a new dog/puppy they are going to usually either flee in fear or put said pup in its place by knocking it around a little if it gets out of line or posturing against it.
 While I’m not advocating allowing your new puppy to be abused or injured, but allowing your stock to establish a bit of a pecking order is perfectly acceptable and even beneficial.
 If a pup tries to chew on your favor does ear, it should be within her rights to give the pup a reprimand.
-Always have a place that the puppy can escape to, a piece of a cattle panel in a corner works great.
+Always have a place that the puppy can escape to, a piece of a cattle panel in a corner works great for smaller pups.

 So to break it down, here is how I do it.
 I walk out to do chores for the first two or three days.
 Each time I walk out, the puppy may come running and want attention such as petting or cuddling.
 I won’t immediately give it.
 I often acknowledge a pup with a quick pat and hello, but then I actually pretty much ignore the puppy as I go about chores.
 Usually about 15 minutes after I first enter the barn I'll notice the puppy has given up seeking my attention and is with the other LGD or perhaps with the goats.
-Gnerally at that point, I will walk over and talk to the puppy and give a good petting and cuddle.
+Generally at that point, I will walk over and talk to the puppy and give a good petting and cuddle.
 I might also work some training in at this time.
 Although puppy might follow me after I’m done with giving it attention, I once again go back to ignoring.
 I can't reinforce negative behavior by returning to a crying or whining puppy.
 By about day three or four I notice the puppy may still acknowledge my arrival but doesn’t seek me out in such a needy way.
 I continue my routine of “ignoring” the puppy for at least a few more weeks, but really only if the pup appears to seek me out for comfort.
 (Comfort and company are two different things however.)
-I’ve found that a two to three day timeframe is also the amount of time it takes my stock to finally accept the new pup.
+I’ve found that a two to three day time frame is also the amount of time it takes my stock to finally accept the new pup.
 (It took longer when we introduced a new puppy to stock unused to dogs and when we introduced a new adult dog.)
-I do pet and interact with puppy daily.
+I do pet and interact with puppy daily, actually every time I do chores which is 2-3 times a day.
 I never chase or push a puppy away.
 I'm never aggressive or mean to a puppy.
-Actually every time I do chores – 2-3 times a day.
 As the noticeable bond and comfort level between the puppy, adult dogs and stock grows I allow MY interaction level to also grow.
 Basically the less the puppy needs me, the more I’m willing to give.
 Just because the puppy doesn’t need me, it doesn’t mean it doesn’t enjoy the attention or isn't attached.
 More cuddling, more play and actually some training is mixed in.
 I work on teaching them their name, the sit and come commands and I make sure we have no food aggression issues.